PyGithub/PyGithub/doc/openapi.rst

 -------------------------------------

 Github provides an `OpenAPI specification for its v3 REST API <https://github.com/github/rest-api-description/>`__.
 This can be used to semi-automate the creation and maintenance of PyGithub classes.
+This allows for :ref:`adding attributes <apply-schemas>` and :ref:`adding methods <create-method>` to PyGithub classes, or :ref:`create entire PyGithub classes <create-class>`, including preliminary tests.

+The created classes and tests serve as a foundation to bootstrap the implementation phase for new functionality.
+It automates conventions and code style of this code base.
+It nevertheless requires the developer to review and refactor the generated code to achieve working implementation.

 OpenAPI annotations
 -------------------